SimitTomar/RestPanda/docs/README.md

 # RestPanda - Set of Restful APIs

-Set of Restful CRUD APIs using Node.js, Express and MongoDB for rapid prototyping, demos & tutorials.
+Set of Restful CRUD APIs based on Node.js for rapid prototyping, demos & tutorials.

 # Quick Start

 ## Steps to Setup